garfix/nli-go/doc/remarks.md

+# 2018-12-30

+I will let go of the concept "domain specific".
+It used to represent the conceptual space between generic and database specific, but it proved difficult because:

+- the user has not really an idea of the "conceptual space" of a domain.
+Dealing with the concepts of the database is hard enough.
+- the system may deal with multiple domains; and the separation between domains is not always clear
+- each domain would have to have its own set of domain specific relations.
+This would get too complicated for the developer.

+However, there is still a need to transform the generic relations into a more workable form, and therefore I introduce a level that has the same function as the old "domain specific" and I call it:

+    Application Semantics

+I mean by this the representation of semantics that works best for the application developer of the NLI system.

 # 2018-12-15

 Merged the branch askuser into master.
 All tests passed again.
 I am happy, this all was a large improvement.
 Now I have to do some cleanup and